enzo-project/enzo-dev/doc/manual/source/physics/active_particles.rst

 APs would be highly extensible, have robust feedback capabilities and be very much object orientated.
 They were designed to replace the star object class.

-Compared to the star objects the APs can more easily connect with the radiative trasfer solver this making the framework more extensible in that context.
+Compared to the star objects the APs can more easily connect with the radiative transfer solver thus making the framework more extensible in that context.
 Other feedback mechanisms (e.g. mechanical and thermal) are also easily implemented.